ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm2.md

     To run {{ model }}, you need to be a member of a project with allocated _Service Units (SU)_.
 For more information, check how to [Join relevant NCI projects](/getting_started/set_up_nci_account#join-relevant-nci-projects).

 ### Change run length and cycling frequency

+!!! warning
+    Note there is a [known issue](#issues-cycling-repro) related to changing the cycling frequency.

 {{ model }} suites are often run in multiple steps, each one constituting a cycle.
 The job scheduler resubmits the suite every chosen _Cycling frequency_ until the _Total Run length_ is reached.

 To modify these parameters, navigate to _suite conf &rarr; Run Initialisation and Cycling_, edit the respective fields (using [ISO 8601 Duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) format) and click the _Save_ button ![Save button](/assets/run_access_cm/save_button.png){: style="height:1em"}.